-Our executive office is located at 250 West 57th Street, Suite 2223, New York, NY 10107.
-The cost for this space is included in the up to \$10,000 per month fee that we agreed to pay Hydra Management, LLC, for office space, utilities and general office, receptionist and secretarial and administrative support, following our initial public offering.
+Our executive office is located at 250 West 57 th Street, Suite 415, New York, NY 10107.
+The cost for this space is included in the up to \$10,000 per month fee that we agreed to pay the Hydra sponsor, for office space, utilities and general office, receptionist and secretarial and administrative support, following our initial public offering.
 We consider our current office space adequate for our current operations.